anupj/anupj.github.com/_posts/2014-12-13-Salesforce-Deployment-Thoughts.markdown

 Now, lets look at some of the obstacles that prevent us from automating deployment on the platform:

   1. Changes to apex code that have apex jobs pending or in progress can't be deployed till the jobs have stopped or cancelled.
+Update: Sebastian pointed out in the comments that in Winter 15, this should now be possible.
   2. Not all components [can be deployed](http://www.salesforce.com/us/developer/docs/api_meta/index_Left.htm#StartTopic=Content/meta_unsupported_types.htm?SearchType=Stem/) via the Metadata API.
 There are some changes that you have to make manually like Account Teams, Case team roles, Console layout etc. It allows you to deploy the important components like Apex code, sObject metadata etc. But if we are talking about 100% automation, then this is not enough.
   3. Large deployments take an inordinate amount of time, and a single unit test failure requires aborting the deployment process and start over again after fixing the test class.
 Some of the reasons that affect deployment time are:
       * Number and size of files - no brainer really, the more you have to deploy, the longer it takes to deploy